JeffersonLab/clara-docs/docs/clas/installation.md

 title: Installation
 ---

-ONE STEP INSTALLATION Y'ALL!!!
-Who's EXCITED?
+One step installation y'all!!!
+Who's excited?
-Who's PUMPED to run data processing of your lifetime without writing a single line of code?
+Who's pumped to run data processing of your lifetime without writing a single line of code?

 Nobody, of course.